jorgelhd94/niceqr/README.md

 # Nice QR

-NiceQR is a vue3 app to generate beautiful qr codes.
+NiceQR is a Vue 3 app to generate beautiful qr codes.
 It use the [qr-code-styling library](https://github.com/kozakdenys/qr-code-styling).

 This project is hosted [here](https://niceqr.netlify.app/).